User Commands lftp(1)

 http:set-cookies (boolean)

-if true, lftp modifies http:cookie variables when Set-
+if true, lftp modifies http:cookie variables when Set-Cookie header is received.

 http:use-mkcol (boolean)